roman-milk/roman-milk.github.io/the-bad-doctor.md

+===

- ****** The Bad Doctor Ch.
-04 ****** bydlsloan© "How about a dip in the hot tub?"
+"How about a dip in the hot tub?"
 I asked, not really wanting an answer.
 She didn't give one as I led her out onto my deck.
 I had a secluded back yard - - sometimes I wished it was wide open so that the neighbors could see my conquests, but it was dark now anyway, and even with the back lights on, they wouldn't have been able to see much.

  We got into the tub and just relaxed for a few minutes as I pulled her close to me and let me hands play gently all over her body.
 She made no effort to deny me access to any part of her.
 Soon, I had four fingers in her cunt and my thumb in her ass as we sat and talked casually about our lives -- mine as a doctor and hers as a cheerleader-turned-stripper.
 She squirmed uneasily on my hand, but made no mention of what I was doing, not even when I begin twisting her nipples with my other hand.
 They were hard, as was her clit and I knew my little slut was warming up for a good cream.
 Bunny finally started humping up and down on my hand and biting my neck as she came five times.